 Dental decay, commonly known as cavities, is a prevalent oral health issue affecting individuals of all ages.
 It occurs when the hard surface of your teeth, called enamel, is damaged by acids produced by bacteria in the mouth.
 At Roots & Crown MicroDENTISTry, we are committed to educating our patients about dental decay, its causes, symptoms, treatment options, and preventive measures to maintain optimal oral health.

-Overview of Dental Decay
+Comprehensive Overview of Dental Decay

 Dental decay is a progressive disease that begins with the demineralization of the tooth enamel and can extend to deeper layers of the tooth, causing significant damage if left untreated.
 This process is facilitated by the accumulation of plaque—a sticky film of bacteria that forms on your teeth.
 When you consume sugary or starchy foods, the bacteria in plaque produce acids that attack the enamel, leading to decay.